xiaoyeli/superlu_dist/README.md

 export PARMETIS_BUILD_DIR=${PARMETIS_ROOT}/build/Linux-x86_64
 ```

-Second, in order to use parallel weighted matching AWPM for numerical
+Second, in order to use parallel weighted matching HWPM (Heavy Weight
-pre-pivoting, you need to install CombBLAS and define the environment
+Perfect Matching) for numerical pre-pivoting, you need to install
-variable:
+CombBLAS and define the environment variable:

 ```
 export COMBBLAS_ROOT=<Prefix directory of the CombBLAS installation>